mshushakov/svg-drawing/README.md

 ## How to use
 * Choose a color from the list of colors on top right corner
-* Press _shift_ and start drawing circles of any size
+* Click on empty space to add a circle
-* Unpress _shift_ and move circles around viewport
+* Drag and drop moves circles
 * Press _alt_ and click on circle to remove it
+* Press shift and click to add a circle over another
+* Mouse press and drag adds and resizes a circle

 __Have fun!__